hopin-team/module-federation-workshop/README.md

 - Stop Webpack
 - Run `git checkout nextjs-exercise-1 && yarn && yarn start`

-2- Can you find where we are downloading React in the networking tab on http://localhost:3001?
+2- Can you find where we are downloading React in the networking tab on http://localhost:3001/reception?

+TODO REMOVE ALL THE LOADNEXTSLICE EXCEPT RECEPTION

 ### 🏋️‍♀️ Bonus Nextjs exercise 1